Rasta669/Fucha-on-FVM/Smart Contract/README.md

 npx hardhat create-nft0 --contract contractAddr --network hyperspace
 ```

-Theres also a mint script on scripts/mint.js which has a mintNft fx with two parameters; the address of the deployed FuchaBin collection and breedIndex whicha are customizable, to mint FuchaBIn on hyperspace testnet using this script simply run:
+Theres also a mint script on scripts/mint.js which has a mintNft fx with two parameters; the address of the deployed FuchaBin collection and breedIndex which are customizable, to mint FuchaBIn on hyperspace testnet using this script simply run:

 ```
 npx hardhat run scripts/mint.js --network hyperspace